rdignard08/TouchSign/README.md

 Touch Signing
 =============

-Add the ability to capture a person's signature by this view into your app.
+Add the ability to capture a person's signature by adding this view into your app.